Xeraction/lettercode/DOCUMENTATION.md

 Example: vVARei42il (let var = 42;)

 ### Rules for variables:
 Variable names must be uppercase.
+They can contain numbers, but the first character must be an uppercase letter.
 - e = **=** (Used to assign a value to variables)<br>Example: vVAR**e**sHisl (let var **=** "Hi";)
 - p = **+** (Used for addition)<br>Example: vVARei4i**p**i2il (let var = 4 **+** 2;)
 - m = **-** (Used for subtraction)<br>Example: vVARei4i**m**i2il (let var = 4 **-** 2;)